sagar0710/pixeditor/README.md

 * Qt 6.5

 Note that the dependencies above are for the current branch that you are viewing, and GitHub shows the master branch by default.
-If you want to build the latest stable release, see https://github.comsagar0710/pixeditor/tree/release#dependencies.

 #### Qt Creator ####